Is the world made of loops?: Objections

-\section{Electrostatics, gravity}
+\subsection{Electrostatics, gravity}

-The solenoid, or perhaps the field $F=dA$ it produces, is a source whose `radiation' $A$ is caught by the boundary $\partial\omega$.
+The solenoid, or perhaps the field $F=dA$ it produces, is a source whose `radiation' $A$ is caught by the boundary $\partial\omega$, giving the circulation $ {\textsf{C}}$.

-In electrostatics the source is a charge density three-form $\rho=d\mathbf{E}$, which radiates the electric two-form $\mathbf{E}$ caught by the two-dimensional boundary $\partial\Omega$ of a region $\Omega$ containing $\rho$.
+In electrostatics the source is a charge density three-form $\rho=d\mathbf{E}$, which radiates the electric two-form $\mathbf{E}$ caught by the boundary $\partial\Omega$ of a region $\Omega$ containing $\rho$.
 Stokes's theorem again holds, and allows us to write

-The difference here is that $\rho$'s primitive $\mathbf{E}$ is measurable, and fixed by the condition $\mathbf{E}=*d\varphi$ (the electrostatic potential $\varphi$ being a zero-form).
-But $ {\textsf{F}}$ and $\rho$ can nonetheless be called `gauge invariant,' in the sense that they're indifferent to the gauge transformation
+The difference here is that, unlike $F$'s primitive $A$, $\rho$'s primitive $\mathbf{E}$ \emph{is} measurable (and fixed by the condition $\mathbf{E}=*d\varphi$, the electrostatic potential $\varphi$ being a zero-form). $ {\textsf{F}}$ and $\rho$ can nonetheless be called `gauge invariant,' in the sense that they're indifferent to the gauge transformation